Table of Contents

 The exact mass and the monoisotopic mass of Cupric chloride is 132.867 g/mol.
 The number of hydrogen bond acceptors equals to zero and the number of hydrogen bond donors equals to zero.
 This compound is canonicalized and has one covalently bonded unit.

-- Copper (II) chloride is used as deodorizing in petroleum industry.
+- Copper (II) chloride is used as deodorizing in the petroleum industry.

 - Used as an oxidizing agent.